-Shipments to group companies abroad are being consolidated to reduce transportation burden, which in turn reduces costs and $CO_2$ emissions.
+Shipments to group companies abroad are being consolidated to reduce transportation burden, which in turn reduces costs and CO2 emissions.
 In fiscal 2022, 11.4% of requests were consolidated and thus reducing the number of shipments.

-At the same time, we are promoting the replacement of conventional packaging materials (crates) with lightweight, durable, easily reusable and recyclable reinforced cardboard boxes when transporting parts, components, and equipment.
-Being lighter than metal and wood, cardboard boxes make packaging easier, and reduce transportation
+At the same time, we are promoting the replacement of conventional packaging 20 materials (crates) with lightweight, durable, easily reusable and recyclable reinforced Cardboard Reinforced Plastic cardboard boxes when transporting parts, components, and equipment.
+Being lighter cardboard box cardboard box than metal and wood, cardboard boxes make packaging easier, and reduce transportation costs as well as CO2 emissions.
+In addition, packaging materials used for articles shipped from suppliers and subcontractors are segregated and stored by type for reuse purposes, and cushioning materials are being switched to variations made primarily from corn that are environmentally friendly and biodegradable in soil (eco-packaging).
+We are committed to promoting consolidated shipments and reducing waste.